 White Man’s Foot

-July 20, 2012
+August 20, 2012

 When was the term invasive species first used?
 It could have been 1891, when an article in The Indian Forester noted, “As [purple loosestrife] can exist under different climatic conditions and is an invasive species, it has extended far beyond its original home.”

 Or has a much earlier usage been hiding in plain sight all along, disguised in the common names of a weed whose presence in our lawns and in sidewalk cracks we owe to the early settlers?
 In 1672, in New England Rarities Discovered, the English traveler John Josselyn listed “such Plants as have sprung up since the English Planted and kept Cattle in New-England.”
-On his list was “Plantain, which the Indians call English-Mans Foot , as though produced by their treading.”
+On his list was “Plantain, which the Indians call English-Mans Foot, as though produced by their treading.”
 “English-Mans” or White Man’s Foot!
-Algonquians of the Eastern Woodlands, whose names no white recorded, had found a much more poetic way to express the concept of “invasive species”––a heartbreakingly prescient way.
+Algonquians of the Eastern Woodlands, whose names no white recorded, had found a much more poetic way to express the concept of “invasive species”––in a heartbreakingly prescient way.
 The invaded, not the invaders, first defined the ecological issue.

 “The broad plantain, or Plantago major, grows on the high-roads, foot paths, meadows, and in